Chloroquine (By mouth)

 Warnings While Using This Medicine

-- Children are very sensitive to this medicine, and accidental overdoses have occurred with small amounts of chloroquine.
+- Children are very sensitive to this medicine.
+Accidental overdoses have occurred with small amounts of chloroquine.

 Possible Side Effects While Using This Medicine